Smallpox

 Causes

-Smallpox spreads from one person to another from saliva droplets.
+Smallpox spreads from one person to another through saliva droplets.
 It may also be spread from bed sheets and clothing.
 It is most contagious during the first week of the infection.
 It may continue to be contagious until the scabs from the rash fall off.
-The virus can stay alive between 6 and 24 hours.
+The virus can stay alive from 6 to 24 hours.

 People were once vaccinated against this disease.
 However, the disease has been eradicated since 1979.
 The United States stopped giving the smallpox vaccine in 1972.
 In 1980, the World Health Organization (WHO) recommended that all countries stop vaccinating for smallpox.